squid-cache/squid-cache.github.io/MirrorGuidelines.rst

  * Mirrors must be updated at minimum of daily
  * Mirrors must be updated at maximum of hourly
  * Mirrors must remove content not in the master rsync directory

- * Mirrors must provide a publicly accessible domain name.
-The project administrators will assign a squid-cache.org which is CNAME aliased to that domain for public use after registration.
+ * Mirrors must provide a publicly accessible server FQDN.
- * The mirror must accept requests for both its own FQDN and the assigned one.
+ * The mirror must accept requests for both its own FQDN and www.squid-cache.org.

 The website pages and content can be fetched from here:
 {{{